-- a.
+a.
 Pass: A student has passed when the Thesis Committee unanimously votes that the student passed the entire examination with scholarship that is at least acceptable.
 The committee must report to the Graduate Council via the Vice Provost and Dean of Graduate Education within 30 days.
-If agreed unanimously by the committee the student may be allowed to make minor modifications prior to submitting the results of the examination. - b.
+If agreed unanimously by the committee the student may be allowed to make minor modifications prior to submitting the results of the examination.

+- b.
 Fail: A student has failed when the Thesis Committee votes unanimously that the student failed the entire examination.
 The second examination may have a format different from the first, but the substance should remain the same.
-A student whose performance on the second attempt is also unsatisfactory, or who does not undertake a second examination within a reasonable period of time, is subject to academic disqualification.
-A third examination may be given only with the approval of the Graduate Group committee and the Vice Provost and Dean of Graduate Education.
+A student whose performance on the second attempt is also unsatisfactory, or who does not undertake a second examination within six months, is subject to academic disqualification. - c.

-- c.
 Partial pass: A student has partially passed when the Thesis Committee votes unanimously that the student passed some components but failed others.
 In this instance, the following apply: - i.
 The student has the option of taking a second examination as detailed in above on the components failed; and - ii.
 The chair of the committee must write a letter to the student, with a copy to the Graduate Division, conveying the information about the student's performance (pass, fail, or partial pass) on each of the components covered during the examination.